Room Reset – The Secret to Keeping a Clean House

 Step #8.
 Put Away Your Basket

 As you walk into a room, look into your basket for items that belong there.
-Be sure to put those items away, and don’t be tempted to just set them on the first open surface you find.
+Be sure to put those items away, and don’t be tempted just to set them on the first open surface you find.

 The key to a clutter-free home is putting items where they belong.
 Work to train yourself to do this without thinking, and you will be surprised at how neater your home stays is with little to no effort.